 - 1. Keep excavations free of water while work is in progress. - 2.
 Protect open excavations against flooding and damage due to surface run-off. - 3.
 Dispose of water in a manner not detrimental to public and private property, or any portion of work completed or under construction. - 4.
 Continuously dewater the excavations to control surface runoff or perched water table seepage for concreting and other work to be carried out in the dry condition. - 5.
+Discharging into a geotextile bag should be placed on a relatively flat surface and at least 30m away from any natural water feature. - 6.
 Submit for Consultant's review details of proposed dewatering methods, such as dikes or well points.